Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 Setting her drink back down, she turns sideways and props an elbow on the bar, holding her hand out with fingers spread so she can tick off the examples of Rachel's less than stellar dating history.
 "Jesse St. Jackass, Finnept, Douchey Dan the Rebound Man, Gay Steven, Cheater Charlie, Adam the Homophobic Asshole, Peter the Great, and the string of three date flings whose names I can't be bothered to remember."

-"Sure it was," she scoffs.
-"Anyway, I could care less about Petey.
+"Sure it was," Santana scoffs.
+"Anyway, I couldn't care less about Petey.
 The point is that Quinn is a definite step up for you."

 Predictably, Rachel's face transforms from mild annoyance to nauseating delight in the blink of an eye.
 She and Quinn deserve one another with their disgusting, matching dreamy smiles and moony eyes.

 "I won't argue with that," Rachel breathes with a faraway expression, and Santana doesn't even want to know where her mind is at right now.
 Okay, that's a lie.
 She kind of does want to know.
-There's an odd sort of glow to Rachel.
-Add that to Quinn falling off the radar for the last few days, and Santana would bet money that her best friend finally punched Berry's lesbian V-Card.
+There's an odd sort of glow to Rachel today; add that to Quinn falling off the radar for the last few days, and Santana would bet money that her best friend finally punched Berry's lesbian v-card.